To Ritter Observatory home

 • Previous CCD Camera (Archival)

 From 1993 until mid-April 2007, the detector was a front-illuminated, thick CCD manufactured by EEV, with 1200 × 800 pixels of dimensions 22.5 × 22.5 µm.
 It had a dye coating that enhanced its sensitivity to blue photons.
-It was packaged in a camera system by Wright Instruments Ltd. and was liquid-nitrogen cooled to an operating temperature of 140 K. It has now been retired, but it is described here for the purpose of describing archival data.
+It was packaged in a camera system by Wright Instruments Ltd. and was liquid-nitrogen cooled to an operating temperature of 140 K. It has now been retired, but it is described here for the purpose of supporting archival data.

 At R = 26,000, the entrance slit of the échelle projected to a width of about 4.3 pixels, and therefore the data are oversampled.
 Between 1997 April 8 and 1997 July 25, échelle observations were made with a narrower entrance slit, which gave R = 50,000 (2 pixels) and a corresponding loss in throughput.